• Latest

 But even in these cases, it’s essential to be careful about taking on too much responsibility.

-If you constantly apologize for someone else’s actions and behavior, it might be time to take a step back and reassess your relationship as everyone makes mistakes, and if you constantly take responsibility of someone else, it will harm your self-esteem over time, rather they should be responsible for their own actions.
+Suppose you constantly apologize for someone else’s actions and behavior.
+In that case, it might be time to take a step back and reassess your relationship as everyone makes mistakes, and if you constantly take responsibility for someone else, it will harm your self-esteem over time.
+Rather they should be responsible for their actions.

-Ultimately, you should never feel like you have to apologize for someone else.
+Ultimately, you should never feel you must apologize to someone else.

 11. Never Apologize for Asking for Help

 It’s okay to ask for help.
 Asking for help is a part of life.
 You’re not weak or incapable if you need assistance from others.
-Admitting that you need help and acknowledging limitations is a sign of strength, not weakness so don’t be sorry for it.
+Admitting that you need help and acknowledging limitations is a sign of strength, not weakness, so don’t be sorry.

 So next time you find yourself in need of assistance, don’t apologize.
 Never feel like you have to justify why you need help.
 Just ask, and be grateful for the people in your life willing to lend a helping hand, and do not worry much about what other people might think.